OntoUML/ontouml-models/documentation/contributing.md

 | Report a model, script, or documentation problem, or suggest an application | [Open an issue](https://github.com/OntoUML/ontouml-models/issues), or use the existing form/administrator route.
 Include the information relevant to your report below. |
 | Ask about rights or removal | Use the routes in the [license disclaimer](../README.md#license-disclaimer) or contact an administrator.
 Do not post sensitive evidence publicly. |

+> [!IMPORTANT]
-**Automatic submission writeback requires a PR branch inside the same repository as its target.
+> **Automatic submission writeback requires a PR branch inside the same repository as its target.
 Fork-based PR writeback is not supported.** This restriction belongs to the model-submission workflow; the separate [release validation workflow](../scripts/generate-release-file.md#pull-request-validation) does not require a same-repository PR.

 The README also documents [anonymous model contributions](../README.md#contribute-by-submitting-an-ontology).
 If helping catalog someone else's model, consult the existing [List of UFO and OntoUML Ontology Models](https://docs.google.com/spreadsheets/d/1JXEA3k58yAkV_jbmEc7HP9QK7RgZC5Jk1y8MR7ylFyQ/edit?usp=sharing) and confirm the entry's current status and any working branch with an administrator before duplicating work.
 A spreadsheet entry does not establish permission to redistribute a model.